Commentary

 U.S. defense supply chain dependence on the Chinese regime poses a serious national security concern, and efforts to remove this dependency will take decades, leaving the United States vulnerable in the interim.

 The COVID-19 pandemic highlighted the vulnerability of global supply chains, particularly their dependence on China, which accounts for 35 percent of global manufacturing output.
-While some experts consider the United States the world’s only military superpower and China the sole manufacturing superpower, the United States remains the most powerful military despite the rapid expansion and modernization of the People’s Liberation Army.
+While some experts consider the United States to be the world’s only military superpower and China the sole manufacturing superpower, the United States remains the most powerful military despite the rapid expansion and modernization of the People’s Liberation Army.
 However, China’s involvement in U.S. defense supply chains poses significant risks and dependencies, threatening national security.

 The world has seen how the Chinese Communist Party (CCP) can leverage its control over supply chains to coerce other nations into compliance.
 If the United States were to go to war with China, such disruptions would be more intense and likely, particularly in the defense sector.
-The quickest way to disarm an enemy is to stop manufacturing their weapons.
+The quickest way to disarm an enemy is to stop manufacturing that enemy’s weapons.

 Today, even when a product is stamped “Made in America” or “Made in” elsewhere, it is likely assembled from components manufactured in multiple countries to meet qualification standards.
-In 2022, the Pentagon halted F-35 fighter jet deliveries after discovering some engine starter/generator magnets were made in China.
+In 2022, the Pentagon halted F-35 fighter jet deliveries after discovering that some engine starter/generator magnets were made in China.
 Small magnets, essential in electronics and motors, rely on rare earth minerals sourced or processed in China.

 Some Chinese companies often conceal their country of origin, claiming to be 100 percent American firms qualified to work for the Pentagon.
 This practice poses a national security risk and gives these companies an unfair advantage over genuine American companies by using subsidized parts and components from the Chinese regime.
 Over time, the lower prices from CCP-affiliated firms are driving American companies out of business, forcing the Pentagon to purchase Chinese-made goods.